ng-Classic/ng-classic/aio/content/guide/component-overview.md

 *   A CSS selector that defines how the component is used in a template
 *   Optionally, CSS styles applied to the template

-This topic describes how to create and configure an Angular Classiccomponent.
+This topic describes how to create and configure an Angular Classic component.

 <div class="alert is-helpful">